j-a-ward/ppc-account-qa-framework/README.md

 # PPC Account QA Framework

-With a background in Quality Assurance, I approach PPC accounts as performance systems that must be validated before scaling.
+With a background in Agile quality assurance, I approach PPC accounts as performance systems that must be validated before scaling.
 This framework illustrates how I structure, evaluate, and optimize Google Ads Search campaigns through controlled deployment, measurable validation, and iterative refinement.
 Rather than relying on automation at launch, I prioritize data integrity, structural discipline, and scalable optimization pathways to ensure efficient and responsible performance growth.

 ---